Morse2580/Streaming-pipeline/README.md

 ---
 ### Architecture and concepts
 This concept is inspired by [Aurimas Griciūnas](https://www.linkedin.com/in/aurimas-griciunas/).
-You can subscribe to his newsletter, real-world data engineering and machine learning systems. (not sponsored!)
+You can subscribe to his newsletter, He offers valuable information on real-world data engineering and MLOps systems. (not sponsored!)

 ![aurimas.png](readme-images%2Faurimas.png)